elastic/integrations/packages/github/docs/README.md

 To use this integration, you must be an organization owner, and you must use an Personal Access Token with the admin:org scope.

-*This integration is not compatible with GitHub Enterprise server*
+*This integration is not compatible with GitHub Enterprise server.*

 **Exported fields**